 Leaving to one side the problem of insufficient inclusiveness of cultural 'hybridization', it needs to be seen what the idea of an amalgamated or hybrid procedure bodes for 'intrinsic pluralism'.
 Will it transmogrify into the monism of a fully homogenous regime when the amalgamation process is consummated?
 The assessments of the prospect of international criminal procedure achieving internal legal-cultural coherency as a completely unified sui generis system in its own right, as well as the need for such cultural syncretism, have ranged from reasonably optimistic (and laudatory) to sceptical (and scathing).
-On the positive part of the spectrum, numerous commentators-including negotiators, lawmakers, and judges alike-considered that a functional and fair system of criminal procedure can be (and has been) cultivated as an novel blend of the elements of different legal traditions.
-As early as in 1945, Justice Robert H. Jackson reported to the US President on the negotiations in London on the text of the IMT Charter:
+On the positive part of the spectrum, numerous commentators-including negotiators, lawmakers, phenomenon is compounded by issues of language and accessibility of sources that make certain legal systems (North American and European in particular) over-represented in the assessment of general principles').